skent259/ac-flower-factory/docs/breeding-patterns.md

 </table>
 </center>

-TODO: edit flowers in these patterns

 ## Blocked-off Patterns

-When you are trying to make a specific type of flower, it can sometimes help to block off certain flowers in the above patterns to ensure that their clones don't appear.
+When you are trying to make a specific type of flower, it may help to block off certain flowers in the above patterns to ensure that their clones don't appear.
+The idea is that in ACNH, flowers can clone themselves.
+I've never seen this happen in a breeding pattern where the flower is touching others of the same species, but just in case, you might use a blocked-off pattern.
 This makes the most sense in an example.

 ### Example: Blocked-off X